-This vegan sushi bowl is everything you love about sushi, served up in a bowl and topped with spicy cashew mayo.
+This vegan sushi bowl recipe features all your favourite sushi ingredients packed in a bowl and topped with delicious spicy mayo.

 Carrot, edamame, rice, cucumber and nori topped with sauce in a bowl.